 Try Curbside Pickup

 Many drugstores let you wait in your car until your prescription is ready.
 Call when you get there, and they’ll bring your medicine right out to your car.
 Some pharmacies also have drive-thru windows.
-Both options can be safer than going inside the store.
+Both options can be safer than going inside and waiting in the store.

 Have Your Medications Delivered